jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegatestore.md

 ### _tierIdAfter

-The tier ID that should come after the given tier ID when sorting by contribution floor.
+Returns the tier ID which should come after the provided tier ID when sorting by contribution floor.

-*If empty, assume the next tier ID should come after.
+*If empty, assume the next tier ID should come after.*
-- _nft The NFT contract to get ordered tier ID from.
-- _tierId The tier ID to get a tier after relative to.

 ```solidity
 mapping(address => mapping(uint256 => uint256)) internal _tierIdAfter;